DSAutomations/dockerhass-docs/DockerHass-Dock-Buster-shorter.md

 # Overview

-I was convinced by all the buzz about Docker lately to migrate my setup, and I wanted to share of sake of contributing to the community.
+All of the buzz lately has convinced me to migrate my HA into a Docker stack.
+I wanted to share my work for the sake of contributing to the community.
+I hope that others can find some value in what I've accomplished here.

-This is actually a complete re-write
+ My first draft of this post included perhaps too much detail, I got caught up in the weeds explaining everything and it quickly ballooned to a